 Jeff also serves as counsel in transnational arbitration matters.
 His experience includes proceedings before the International Chamber of Commerce; the Zürich and Stockholm Chambers of Commerce; the London Court of International Arbitration; and the American Arbitration Association.
-These matters were conducted in many venues in Europe, the United States, and Latin America and involved complex business disputes, including questions of inventorship and ownership of intellectual property rights of every kind.
+These matters were conducted in many venues in Europe, the United States and Latin America.

 Before practicing law, Jeff worked as a physical chemist.
 His published research received financing from the MesoAmerican Institute and the Tulane Fund.